ankitpokhrel/jira-cli/README.md

 #### Note
 The tool:
 - Doesn't yet support pagination and returns 100 records by default.
-- Only returns 25 recent sprints.
 - Is only tested with the latest Jira cloud.

 ## Installation
 Install the runnable binary to your `$GOPATH/bin`.